 A few months ago, my boyfriend and I went on a tour of Dublin’s sex shops, making our way through most of the adult stores Dublin has to offer.
 We were met with identical stock, disinterested staff and the lingering scent of PVC.
 It was clear from the outset that these were not comfortable experiences for anyone involved due to the overwhelming amount of low-quality stock, dark interiors and constant aversion of eye contact or interaction.
 Most striking was the fact that the only difference between each shop was the name plastered on the storefront.
 It felt like stepping into every viscerally awkward and unpleasant VICE article on sex all at once.
 My only realisation that day was that Dublin’s sex shops are overpriced, grimy and not fit for human consumption.

 However, the face of the adult store industry in Ireland is changing.
 Shops like Sex Siopa and Playblue are evidence of a shift from the back alley, neon-lit adult stores that are commonplace in Dublin.
-Instead of the dingy, covert shops of days gone by, today’s retailers are taking a more positive approach to selling sex toys.
+Instead of the dingy, covert shops of days gone by, today’s retailers are taking a more positive approach to sell sex toys.
 With other cities seeing the rise of consumer-focused and sex-positive sex shops, Ireland is slowly catching up to this quickly evolving industry.
+After visiting these stores it’s clear to see why couples visit them.
+Some of the toys in these shops are sure to spice up anyone’s sex life.

-Sex shopping in Dublin retains a sense of under-the-counter dirty dealing, with most suppliers offering a monotonous shopping experience of seedy blister-packaged insertables in an environment that prioritizes discretion over forging a sense of community.
+Sex shopping in Dublin retains a sense of under-the-counter dirty dealing, with most suppliers offering a monotonous shopping experience of seedy blister-packaged insertables in an environment that prioritizes discretion over forging a sense of community, I mean after all, I don’t want to know your preferences.
 Shoppers are often met with a disorganised wall of sex toys, ranging from black double-ended dildos to graphic sex dolls, perhaps tapping into the shock factor.
 The fronts are often blacked out, allowing for no natural light to filter through the windows and creating a dark and discouraging atmosphere.
 Walking into a shop is often a harrowing and unwelcoming experience, filled with uncomfortable silence and avoiding eye contact with other shoppers.
 Staff are often uninformed on the merchandise being sold and have little to offer in terms of advice.

 Sex toys aren’t one-size-fits-all.
 To paraphrase the internet’s rule 34, if you can think of it, someone’s probably into it.
 In a standard shop, you’ll find everything from handcuffs to dragon-inspired dildos to bondage rope and pornstar-inspired sex dolls.
 While talking about sex isn’t something many societies and cultures are good at, seedy shops and blacked out facades appear to reveal something about Ireland’s attitude towards sex.
 There is a certain sense of discretion when walking into one of these shops – it’s gloomy, the shop assistant likely won’t engage with you and the clientele keep to themselves.
 Almost any other hobby has a strong community support – be it cycling, board games or lock-picking – and yet sex, one of the most broadly enjoyed hobbies, is is bereft of such a support system.
 The sex shops in Dublin offer a solitary experience with no sense of community and minimal interaction.
 It’s unfortunate that this is the standard of the sex shop industry in a city like this – a major European capital that has otherwise made so many strides forward in such a short space of time.